hypo69/hypo/docs/gemini/ru/consultant/src/scenario/README.MD.md

 # ... (rest of the code)
 ```
 ```
 **NOTE:** The remaining code, including the full implementation of `run_scenario_file`, `run_scenario`, `dump_journal`, and `main` functions, requires more context and definitions of the `s` object (settings) and other relevant classes/functions to complete its implementation properly.
-The provided example only demonstrates the initial improvements in the `run_scenario_files` function with error handling and RST documentation.
+The provided example only demonStartes the initial improvements in the `run_scenario_files` function with error handling and RST documentation.
 The full implementation of the module is beyond the scope of this partial answer.